-Our powersports products are sold through a network of approximately 1,800 independent dealers in North America, and approximately 1,700 independent international dealers through 29 subsidiaries and approximately 80 distributors in over 100 countries outside of North America.
-With the exception of France, the United Kingdom, Sweden, Norway, Australia, New Zealand, Germany, Spain, China, India, Mexico and Brazil, sales of our non-Global Adjacent Markets vehicles in Europe and other offshore markets are handled through independent distributors.
-A majority of our dealers are multi-line dealers and also carry competitor products.
+Our powersports products are sold through a network of approximately 1,800 independent dealers in North America, and approximately 1,400 independent international dealers through 28 subsidiaries and approximately 90 independent distributors in over 100 countries outside of North America.
+A majority of our dealers and distributors are multi-line and also carry competitor products.

 ORV/Snowmobiles.
 We sell our ORVs directly to a network of over 1,500 dealers.
 Many of our ORV dealers and distributors are also authorized snowmobile dealers, and are located in the snowbelt regions of the United States and Canada.
 We sell our snowmobiles to a network of over 700 dealers.
-Klim, Kolpin, Pro Armor, Timbersled and 509 each have their own dealer/distributor networks.

 Motorcycles.
-Victory and Indian motorcycles and Slingshot are distributed directly through independently owned dealers and distributors, except in Australia where we have four Company-owned retail stores.
-Victory motorcycles are sold through a network of approximately 400 dealers, while Indian motorcycles are sold through a network of approximately 200 North American dealers.
-We expect the number of Indian retailing dealerships to continue to increase over the coming years.
-Slingshot currently has approximately 500 North American dealers retailing as of the end of 2016.
+Indian motorcycles and Slingshot are distributed directly through independently owned dealers and distributors, except in Australia where we have four Company-owned retail stores.
+Indian motorcycles are sold through a network of approximately 200 North American dealers, and Slingshot currently has approximately 500 North American dealers.

 Global Adjacent Markets.
-Within Global Adjacent Markets, our Work and Transportation vehicles each have their own distribution networks through which their respective vehicles are distributed.
+Within Global Adjacent Markets, our vehicles each have their own distribution networks through which their respective vehicles are distributed.
 GEM has approximately 200 dealers.
 Goupil and Aixam sell directly to customers in France, through subsidiaries in certain Western European countries and through several dealers and distributors for markets outside such countries.
-Taylor-Dunn has approximately 180 United States dealers and 50 international dealers.
+Taylor-Dunn has approximately 200 United States dealers and 50 international dealers.